-To clean the inside of a bottle, rinse obvious debris out.
+Rinse obvious debris out of the bottle.
 Then put two tablespoons of powdered, automatic dishwashing detergent in the bottle.
 Or place one tablespoon salt, and one teaspoon dish soap in bottle.
 Add very hot water until 1/3 full.

 I shake a small amount of rough cut small gravel with some detergent and water to clean our bottles that have stuff stuck to the inside.
 Just strain off and rinse the gravel, let dry, and it is ready for next time.